DTrejo/dtrejo.github.io/how-to-get-your-business-to-pull-you-forward.md

 The best work is work you can't resist doing.
 The best marketing is marketing you can't resist doing.
 The best money is money you couldn't resist making.

 They say content marketing takes 6 months to kick in.
 You may not realize it when you first start, but you're probably going to spend at least 12 months trying to make your niche work.
-It is worth starting right away, but how do we may writing enjoyable?
+It is worth starting right away, but how do we make writing enjoyable?
 I haven't taken Amy Hoy's 30x500, but I have read Year Of Hustle and both Jonathan Stark and Philip Morgan have told me how much they look forward to speaking to their audience.

 ## How I'd create pull for myself in my next business:
 You'll notice this is almost exactly what Amy recommends.